Icon of Holy Thomas, Angelic Doctor

 - Perspective: Can suspend laws of nature to bring forth theological truth

-- See through it to another world- opens up other image
+- See through it to another world- opens up other images

-4. Anatomy: images are living in transfigured body- sometimes elongated- looks larger than life
+- Anatomy: images are living in a transfigured body- sometimes elongated- looks larger than life

 - Meaning beyond itself- opens up concepts

-- E.g. Ship symbolizes the church itself, Paul with sword, Peter with staff/keys
+- E.g. Ship symbolizes the church itself, Paul with the sword, Peter with staff/keys

 - Shows heaven- harmony and fulfilled